-Applicable only on VMC2:
+• Applicable only on VMC2:

 Status Bar Box #1: ATC Front/ATC Back - Displays the current position of ATC.
 Status Bar Box #2: TOOL #/LOC # - Information about the tool in spindle.
 This information will change based on manual tool, library tool, and ATC tool along with ATC LOC.
 It will also display NO TOOL when there isn't a tool in the spindle.
+Status Bar Box #3: DIA - Lists the diameter of the tool.